magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

 Let's introduce sava:1.1.0 to the running sava deployment.

-We can merge the above blueprint to deploy sava:1.1.0 alongside the existing sava:1.0.0.
-The merge will not affect the running service and initially no traffic will be routed to the new sava:1.1.0.
+We can merge our new blueprint with the blueprint we deployed in the previous tutorial, to deploy sava:1.1.0 version of the application alongside the existing sava:1.0.0 version.

+The merge adds a new route to the existing internal (`sava/sava/webport`) gateway.
+This is why the new blueprint does not define a gateway.
+Merging the blueprints will not affect the running application and initially no traffic will be routed to the new version.

 ### Merge using the UI